zumi123/credit-risk-model-week5/README.md

 In regulated domains, a **simple interpretable model** is often preferred for compliance.
 Complex models may be adopted when performance gains justify the additional scrutiny and explainability techniques.

 ---
+## Exploratory Data Analysis (EDA)

+### Key EDA Insights

+Based on the exploratory data analysis of the Xente transactions dataset:

+1. **No Missing Data – But Redundant Fields**
+   All columns are fully populated.
+However, `CurrencyCode` and `CountryCode` have only one unique value each and offer no predictive value.
+These should be dropped in modeling.

+2. **Extreme Class Imbalance in `FraudResult`**
+   Only 0.2% of the data is labeled as fraudulent.
+Any direct modeling of this column will require resampling or class-weighted techniques to avoid bias toward the majority class.

+3. **Highly Skewed Transaction Amounts**
+   The `Amount` feature spans a wide range and is highly skewed with extreme outliers.
+A log transformation or robust scaling is needed before feeding this into machine learning models.

+4. **`Value` is a Redundant Feature**
+   The `Value` column is the absolute value of `Amount` and has near-perfect correlation with it.
+One of these features should be dropped to avoid multicollinearity.

+5. **Few Entities Dominate the Data**
+   A small subset of accounts and product providers contribute disproportionately to transaction volume.
+This highlights the need for aggregation and normalization in feature engineering to prevent bias from power users.

+These findings inform our feature engineering, modeling strategy, and choice of evaluation metrics.

+---

 ## References
 - [Basel II Accord Summary](https://fastercapital.com/content/Basel-Accords--What-They-Are-and-How-They-Affect-Credit-Risk-Management.html)